 The power and signal pads on the PCB conform to the FuzzDog Direct Connection format, so can be paired with the appropriate daughterboard for quick and easy offboard wiring.
-Check the separate daughterboard document for details.

-Be very careful when soldering the transistor and diodes.
+Be very careful when soldering the diodes and LEDs.
 They're very sensitive to heat.
 You should use some kind of heat sink (crocodile clip or reverse action tweezers) on each leg as you solder them.
 Keep exposure to heat to a minimum (under 2 seconds).
+Best to use a socket for the chip.